flowerinthenight/hugo-site/content/blog/2024-12-28-know-your-target.md

 **Closing**

 I acknowledge that there are many opinions out there that don't necessarily align with this advice.
-For instance, a quick check on publicly available literature yields topics about architectural patterns, algorithmic thinking, FIRST and SOLID principles, systems thinking, formal verifications, thinking in terms of tradeoffs (which I agree by the way), thinking in terms of costs, DDD, etc. (which are all well and good), but I think that by being deliberate about target thinking takes you a long way towards becoming a systems programmer.
+For instance, a quick check on publicly available literature yields topics about architectural patterns, algorithmic thinking, FIRST and SOLID principles, systems thinking, formal verifications, thinking in terms of tradeoffs (which I agree by the way), thinking in terms of costs, etc. (which are all well and good), but I think that by being deliberate about target thinking takes you a long way towards becoming a systems programmer.

 <br>